 10. Remember People Live in Amsterdam and it’s their Home

-I feel kind of silly remembering that I wondered if I could visit Amsterdam alone back when I thought perhaps I couldn’t or shouldn’t, because I didn’t consider that it’s a normal city like I said above, and so many people live there.
+I feel kind of silly remembering that I wondered if I could visit Amsterdam alone back when I thought perhaps I couldn’t or shouldn’t, because I didn’t consider that it’s a normal city and so many people live there.

 They deal with the weekend crowds, they know the coffee shops are there, they tolerate the tourists darting in front of their bikes.
 It’s a city like any other in Europe, however, it is a fantastic city and definitely one of the best and better cities in Europe and you definitely shouldn’t avoid visiting Amsterdam due to visiting Amsterdam alone.

-I hope this helps convince and reassure you that you should go to Amsterdam solo.
+I hope this helps convince and reassure you that you should go to Amsterdam as a solo traveller.